 Recommended Deadlines for Fall Semester Enrollment

-January 15 – please apply by January 15 if you wish to be considered for Graduate School fellowships and departmental awards and teaching assisantships
+January 15 – please apply by January 15 if you wish to be considered for Graduate School fellowships and departmental awards and teaching assistantships.

 Recommended Deadline for Spring Semester Enrollment

-October 15 – please apply by October 15 if you wish to be considered for departmental awards and teaching assisantships
+October 15 – please apply by January 15 if you wish to be considered for Graduate School fellowships and departmental awards and teaching assistantships.

 PLEASE NOTE: There is no mandatory deadline for students who wish to apply without any consideration for financial awards; we accept applications on a rolling basis throughout the year.
 However, time should be allowed for your application to be processed.